ellisgl/GeekLab-Conf/docs/Array.md

 ### Usage
-Setup a primary Array file (system.php, main.php, moneky.php or what ever you want to call it).
+Set up a primary Array file (system.php, main.php, moneky.php or what ever you want to call it).

 ```php
 <?php